immich-app/immich/docs/docs/features/read-only-gallery.md

 immich upload --key <my-wife-api-key> --server http://my-server-ip:2283/api /mnt/media/childhood-memory --recursive --import
 ```

-The `--import` flag will do the magic of importing the files to Immich.
+The `--import` flag will tell Immich to import the files by path instead of uploading them.